gogacatalin2001/dsa-2021-g3/30413/Catalin Goga/Lab06/README.md

-# Lab X
+# Lab 06 Goga Catalin

-> Edit this file and describe in a few words what you've done in this lab.
+> I uploaded the mandatory problem.
+> In this lab I learned how to implement and use hash tables and how to create a hash function.